Earlier today, I was reminded about the connection between artistic creativity, entrepreneurship, and manifesting.

 Back in the late 1970s, before I had ever heard of this term, or the name had been trademarked, I was inspired by an unknown european folk artist who drew in a black and white style reminiscent of the Art Nouveau.

-I put that inspiration to good use a snow day (no school), and I had the equipment: 18″ x 24″ bristol board, crow quill pens, watercolor brush, and black india ink!
-I lost myself for hours in listening to music while making tiny circles, curves, and lines in ink with the crow quill pen.
+I put that inspiration to good use one “snow day” (no school due to a blizzard), and I had the equipment: 18″ x 24″ bristol board, crow quill pens, watercolor brush, and black india ink!
+I lost myself for hours while listening to music, crafting making tiny circles, curves, and lines in ink with the crow quill pen.